Ronatos/Salty-Elder-Combat/README.md

 ### Melee Fighting Styles

+Each melee fighting style has strengths and weaknesses.
+The player will begin the game knowing Form I, and can learn new styles from a trainer of that style.
+Once a style is known, it may be switched to in combat at will.
+Each style will improve with usage independently.
 I'm taking a lot of inspiration from Star Wars lightsaber styles. https://starwars.fandom.com/wiki/Lightsaber_combat/Legends

 1. **Form I: Shii-Cho**